MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Get-Command.md

 To get only commands that have been imported into the current session, use the ListImported parameter.

 Without parameters, a Get-Command command gets all of the cmdlets, functions, workflows and aliases installed on the computer.
-A Get-Command * command gets all types of commands, including all of the non-Windows-PowerShell files in the Path environment variable ($env:path), which it lists in the "Application" command type.
+A Get-Command * command gets all types of commands, including all of the non-Windows PowerShell files in the Path environment variable ($env:path), which it lists in the Application command type.

-A Get-Command command that uses the exact name of the command (without wildcard characters) automatically imports the module that contains the command so you can use the command immediately.
+A Get-Command command that uses the exact name of the command, without wildcard characters, automatically imports the module that contains the command so that you can use the command immediately.
 To enable, disable, and configure automatic importing of modules, use the $PSModuleAutoLoadingPreference preference variable.
-For more information, see about_Preference_Variables (http://go.microsoft.com/fwlink/?LinkID=113248).
+For more information, see about_Preference_Variables (http://go.microsoft.com/fwlink/?LinkID=113248) in the Microsoft TechNet library.

 Get-Command gets its data directly from the command code, unlike Get-Help, which gets its information from help topics.

 In Windows PowerShell 2.0, Get-Command gets only commands in current session.
 It does not get commands from modules that are installed, but not imported.
-To limit Get-Command in Windows PowerShell 3.0 and later to commands in the current session, use the ListImported parameter.
+To limit Get-Command in Windows PowerShell 3.0 and later versions to commands in the current session, use the ListImported parameter.

-Starting in Windows PowerShell 5.0, results of the Get-Command cmdlet display a Version column by default; a new Version property has been added to the CommandInfo class.
+Starting in Windows PowerShell 5.0, results of the Get-Command cmdlet display a Version column by default.
+A new Version property has been added to the CommandInfo class.

 ## EXAMPLES

-### -------------------------- EXAMPLE 1 --------------------------
+### Example 1: Get cmdlets, functions, and aliases
 ```
 PS C:\>Get-Command
 ```

 This command gets the Windows PowerShell cmdlets, functions, and aliases that are installed on the computer.

-### -------------------------- EXAMPLE 2 --------------------------
+### Example 2: Get commands in the current session
 ```
 PS C:\>Get-Command -ListImported
 ```

 This command uses the ListImported parameter to get only the commands in the current session.

-### -------------------------- EXAMPLE 3 --------------------------
+### Example 3: Get cmdlets and display them in order
 ```
 PS C:\>Get-Command -Type Cmdlet | Sort-Object -Property Noun | Format-Table -GroupBy Noun
 ```